3 practical ways to deal with divorce stress

 So try and fit movement into your routine as much as possible.
 If you’ve got into the habit of eating lunch at your screen, go for a quick walk instead.
 If you have the resources to book a massage, do it!
 I bet you have no problem buying nice things for your children or your loved ones… so just add yourself to the list of people you can buy nice things for.

 A massage, swim or yoga class can help you feel calmer and help your body release tension.
-Which will make all the stresses you have to manage easier to cope with, creating a virtuous circle rather than a negative spiral.
+Which will make all the stresses you have to manage easier to cope with.
+Which means you can take action to then eliminate, minimise, or hold less closely a cause of stress.
+It creates a virtuous circle rather than a negative spiral.

 Get the divorce guidance you need